 Flavan-3-ols are the highest source of flavonoids in tea.
 They include a powerful group of antioxidant compounds called catechins.
 According to the University of California Davis, catechins increase plasma antioxidant activity, aid in blood vessel expansion, and support fat oxidation (the breakdown of fatty acids to release energy).

-Studies show tea catechins may help cardiovascular disease and improve mineral bone density.
+UC Davis also points out that studies show tea catechins may help cardiovascular disease and improve mineral bone density.
 Despite positive study results, researchers aren't sure how catechins help cardiovascular disease.
 Studies on catechins for other diseases such as diabetes, Alzheimer's, and cancer show conflicting results.
 More studies are needed to prove efficacy.

 Tannins are antioxidant polyphenols responsible for tea's bitter, astringent flavor.
 According to a review published in Critical Reviews in Food Science and Nutrition, some research showed tannins to be carcinogenic.
 However, later studies reported the carcinogenic activity may be due to "components associated with tannins rather than tannins themselves."
 In fact, tannins have shown anti-carcinogenic properties, possibly due to their antioxidant status, which helps prevent cell damage.